South Africa to pay $5.25 a dose for AstraZeneca vaccine from India's SII

 They are due to start arriving before the end of the month, before the AU doses, which become available from March, and shots secured via the COVAX Facility, a global distribution scheme co-led by the World Health Organization.

-Pillay said developed countries that secured a lower price per shot from SII had done so because they contributed towards the research and development costs of the AstraZeneca shot, confirming a report in the Business Day newspaper.
+Pillay said developed countries that secured a lower price per shot from SII had done so because they contributed towards research and development costs of the AstraZeneca vaccine, confirming a report in the Business Day newspaper.

 He added that South Africa would try to negotiate a lower price if it procured more doses from SII but that it had been told $5.25 a dose was the standard global price for upper-middle-income countries.